The Happenings on Shaw Hill

 There was another report from our neighbors, Carl and Patsy Lawler, that still bothers me.

-Patsy was hearing footsteps out in their yard two nights in a row.
+Patsy was hearing footsteps out in her yard two nights in a row.
 On the third night her husband, Carl, went outside with a shotgun.
 She didn’t hear a peep – and then she heard two gun shots.
 A moment later Carl stumbled into the front entryway of their house with a shotgun in hand and a white streak down his hair line, his sideburns and down onto his beard.
 His brown hair and beard had a streak of white.
 It was like someone outside had a bucket of white paint and a brush and painted his brown hair white.

 Carl denied that he saw anything or shot his gun.
 Later, he said that part of his hair and beard were already beginning to turn white.
 I asked him about the gunshots.
 He said that was old Elmer Woodmen’s car backfiring “as it went up the hill toward the Kennebec Road.”

+It was troubling.
 He saw someone or something out there that gave him the most horrible fright.
 It was frightful enough to turn parts of his brown hair and beard white.

 Before that I would often see Carl out on his lawn landscaping or working on his sculpting projects, but I have not seen him since parts of his hair turned white from fright.